2439905184/Sizebox-decompiled/README.md

 Built on: Unity 2019.4.29f1

-I'm not gonna tell you how to build the game, nor will I fix anything, this is only here for reference.
+I'm not gonna tell you how to build the game, this is only here for reference.